cabintech/TCEmbed/README.md

 - An optional 'shutdown' servlet that allows the client to shutdown the server.
 - The embedded server supports all Tomcat features including dynamic loading of servlets (synchronous or async), listeners, etc. using the usual annotations (e.g. @WebServlet).

-If the layout of classes and static web resources is not that of the usual Eclipse 'Dynamic Web' project, some adjustment of the static path values may be needed.
+If the layout of classes and static web resources is not that of the usual Eclipse 'Dynamic Web' project, some adjustment of the static path values may be needed (see https://github.com/cabintech/TCEmbed/issues/1#issue-3370439441).